Viewing Screening Windows

 - District Administrators and District Staff: can create, edit, and use district screening windows

-- School Administrators and School Staff: can create, edit, and use school screening windows
+- School Administrators and School Staff: can create, edit, and use school screening windows (can only use district screening windows assigned to their school; cannot edit or create district screening windows)

 Screening windows are a span of dates during which students have a test administered.
 Screening windows can be used for many purposes: